Fragmentability and representations of flows: Reflexive representations of flows

 \item [(c)] As a corollary we get that the semitopological flow $(E(X),X)$ of Proposition \ref{ii} is wap.
 In fact this flow is even Eberlein as it follows by Theorem \ref{Davis} below.

 \item [(d)] Proposition \ref{ii} implies that a compact $S$-flow $X$ is $S$-wap iff $B^*=B(C(X)^*)$ is $S$-wap.
 Indeed, by Fact \ref{EN} it suffices to show that the action of the Ellis semigroup $E(S,X)$ on $B^*$ is separately continuous.
-This follows from Lemma \ref{net}.3 because by Fact \ref{f-functions} (i) the action of $E(S,X)$ on $B(C(X))_w$ is separately continuous and $B(C(X))_w \times B^*_{w^*} \to [-1,1]$ is a strict $E(S,X)$-duality.
+This follows from Lemma \ref{net}.3 because by Fact \ref{f-functions} (i) the action of $E(S,X)$ on $B(C(X))_w$ is separately continuous and $B(C(X))_w \times B^*_{w^*} \to \R$ is a strict $E(S,X)$-duality.
 Therefore if $X$ is a compact $S$-wap then we can conclude that the $S$-subflow $P(X)\subset B^*$ of all probability measures is wap, too.
 This fact was established earlier by Glasner \cite{Gl}.
 Below we show (Theorem \ref{AL}) that $P(X)$ is $S$-Eberlein if $X$ is $S$-Eberlein. \eit \end{remarks}

-0.1cm Now we prove that all $S$-dualities $Y\times X \to [-1,1]$ come as restrictions of canonical reflexive $S$-dualities.
-This fact seems to be interesting even in a purely topological context (that is, for trivial $S$) which has been proved by Krivine and Maurey \cite{KM} for metrizable compacta $X$ and $Y$.
-In the proof we provide a modification for flows of the well-known construction of Davis, Figiel, Johnson and Pelczynski \cite{DFJP}.
+0.1cm Now we prove that all bounded strict $S$-dualities $Y\times X \to \R$, with compact $X,Y$, come as restrictions of canonical reflexive $S$-dualities $rB \times B^* \to \R$.
+This fact is interesting even in the purely topological context (that is, for trivial $S$) which has been proved by Krivine and Maurey \cite{KM} for metrizable compacta $X$ and $Y$.
+In the proof we provide a modification for flows of the well-known construction of Davis, Figiel, Johnson and Pelczynski \cite{DFJP}, taking into account results of Lima, Nygaard and Oja \cite{LNO}, getting an operator $j: V \to E$ (see proof of Theorem \ref{Davis}) which is not only bounded but even $||j|| \leq 1$.
+This allows us to get a little bit more than in \cite{KM}.
+Namely, representing every strict duality $Y\times X \to [-1,1]$ as a restriction of the canonical reflexive duality $B \times B^* \to [-1,1]$ (with $r=1$).